-A survey of 300 marketing decision makers undertaken by market research experts VansonBourne found that more than 53% of survey respondents are using more than one CMS, with over a third looking to introduce a secondary CMS in the next year.
+A survey of 300 marketing decision-makers undertaken by market research experts VansonBourne found that more than 60% of survey respondents are using more than one CMS, with 49% looking to introduce a secondary CMS in the next year.
+Multiple CMS use in the enterprise is up 13% in 2019 from 2017 (from 53% to 60%).

 Definition: what is a secondary CMS?